 We have a battle for the high end of the supermarket business in my corner of upstate New York—including Trader Joe, Healthy Living, Shoprite, Fresh Market and Whole Foods coming soon.
-Price Chopper, the dominant chain in the area, has now weighed with Market Bistro, a “living, breathing laboratory” where they’ll test concepts that may roll out in the rest of the chain.
+Price Chopper, the dominant chain in the area, has now weighed with Market Bistro in Latham, a “living, breathing laboratory” where they’ll test concepts that may roll out in the rest of the chain.

 I took a tour of this enormous food court this past week.
 It is still a work in progress (the “Chef’s Kitchen” restaurant within the store was not yet open and a chef was taking pictures of dishes for training purposes when we visited) but there was plenty to see and sample.
 It’s divided into individual specialty areas including ice cream, salads, burritos/quesadillas, burgers, smoked items, fish fries as you come in; stations selling sausage, cheese and other meal components in the back, and then several sources of pre-made meals as you navigate the horseshoe to the opposite side of the court.
 (Bottled drinks and canned/frozen/dried goods and a checkout area are in the middle.)